tohtsky/myFM/README.md

 Currently this supports most options for libFM MCMC engine, such as
  - Grouping of input variables (`-meta` option of [libFM](https://github.com/srendle/libfm))
- - Relation Data format (See the paper ["Scaling Factorization Machine to relational data"](https://dl.acm.org/citation.cfm?id=2488340))
+ - Relation Data format (See the paper ["Scaling Factorization Machines to relational data"](https://dl.acm.org/citation.cfm?id=2488340))

 Tutorial and reference doc is provided at https://myfm.readthedocs.io/en/latest/.